openwisp/openwisp-docs/developer/contributing.rst

 Introduce yourself
 ~~~~~~~~~~~~~~~~~~

-It won't hurt to join `our main communication channels
+It won't hurt to join `our main communication channel
-<http://openwisp.org/support.html>`_ and introduce yourself; you can take
+<https://gitter.im/openwisp/general>`_ , `dev channel <https://gitter.im/openwisp/development>`_ and introduce yourself; you can take
 advantage of your introduction to share feedback, share your OpenWISP
 derivative work, ask questions or announce your intentions.